PabloSarro/CHESS-MCS/README.md

 fprime-gds
 ```

-This is a known TCP shutdown behavior and not a configuration issue.

 ---

 ## 8. Optional: Development with CLion

 CLion is **not required** to run the project.
-It may be used optionally for development and code editing, but it is **outside the minimal execution path**.
+However, it may be used optionally for development and code editing, but it is **outside the minimal execution path**.

 ---

-## Final notes

-* Conda must **not** be used.
-* Only the provided `requirements.txt` is needed.
-* The project is self-contained.
-* The GDS auto-launches the deployment.
-* No additional setup steps are required.
-* CLion may be used to change the custom component to your convenience.